For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 export file unzipped

-To use the “BDBag” option, follow the instructions on the rest of the page.
+To use the “BAG” option, follow the instructions on the rest of the page.

-To create the initial “BDBag”, you will need a FaceBase account.
+To create the initial “BAG”, you will need a FaceBase account.
 If you have not already done so, please click this link or the “Sign Up” link in the upper right corner of the navigation menu.
+Then choose your method of login (ie, institutional credentials, Google, username/password, etc.) and follow the prompts.
+The Hub must approve your request before your account becomes active.

-Go to the page with the data you want, click the Export button towards the upper right part of the screen and choose BDBag.
+Go to the detail page with the data you want, click the Export button towards the upper right part of the screen and choose BAG.

 We’ll use this study as an example: https://www.facebase.org/chaise/record/#1/isa:dataset/RID=1-DY3G

 A ZIP file downloads to your local environment with the metadata files describing the data (including appropriate MD5 checksums), e.g. dataset_1-DY3G.zip.
-This does not yet include the actual data files themselves.
+This will not yet include the actual data files themselves.

 Make a note of the path to this file.

-Use our the BDBag client to export the files.
+Use the BDBag client in the DERIVA Client Tools to export the files.
 You have the option of using a GUI for simple transfer of files to your local computer or the command-line client, which offers more options and may be used on a remote server.

-If you haven’t already signed up for a FaceBase account (ie, someone else created the BDBag with their account and sent it to you), click this link or the “Sign Up” link in the upper right corner of the navigation menu.
-(Note, you’ll need to wait until the Hub approves your request before your account becomes active.)
+If you haven’t already signed up for a FaceBase account (ie, someone else created the BAG with their account and sent it to you), click this link or the “Sign Up” link in the upper right corner of the navigation menu.
+Then choose your method of login (ie, institutional credentials, Google, username/password, etc.) and follow the prompts.
+The Hub must approve your request before your account becomes active.

 3.1 Download and install DERIVA Client

-DERIVA Client is a set of software packages that includes the BDBag client, available as a command line program (bdbag) and a GUI, either of which may be used for downloading the files, and the DERIVA Authentication Agent for authenticating your downloads.
+DERIVA Client is a set of software packages that includes the BDBag command line program (bdbag) and GUI, either of which may be used for downloading the files, and the DERIVA Authentication Agent for authenticating your downloads.
+(Note that there are other programs within this package that are useful for data submitters, such as the upload program.)

 The GUI application is quick and easy to use but has fewer options than the command-line.
 This is fine if you just want all of the files to a local environment.
-For use on a remote server or to have full access to exporting options, see 3.3 If you use the command line client.
+For use on a remote server or to have full access to exporting options, see 3.3 Using the command line client.

 To use the GUI: